anyuan-chen/basicblog/content/blog/bit-sum/index.md

 In this problem, we're asked to find the lowest possible sum after changing $n$ bits.
 The first observation that needs to be made is that the further right the bit changed from 0 to 1, the better.
 No matter the number, changing a bit the furthest right from 0 to 1 will always result in a lower number than changing any other bit from 0 to 1.

-This can be illustrated in the example of 4.
+We can show this through the number 4.
 When represented in binary, 4 is 100.
 If I were to change the bit to the left of the right-most bit from 0 to 1, it would now be 110, which can be written as 6 in decimal form.
 If I were to change the rightmost bit, it would be 101, which is 5 in decimal form.

 Knowing this, the optimal answer to get the least sum should be to take the $n$ right-most bits that are still zero, and turn them into 1.

 There are two ways we can do this.
 Firstly, we can loop through the rightmost-bit for ever number, checking if they are zero.
 If they are, and we still need to fill more bits, we add $2^n$ to the total where $n$ is the amount of bits the current bit is away from the rightmost bit.

 <!-- -->

-Code:

 ```cpp
 int solve(vector<int>& nums, int k) {